ApiLogicServer/Docs/docs/Tech-AI.md

 !!! pied-piper "Create database definitions from ChatGPT"

-    Create a sqlite database for customers, orders, items and product, with autonum keys and Decimal types.
+    Create a sqlite database for customers, orders, items and product, with autonum keys, Decimal types and foreign keys.

     Create a few rows of customer and product data.

-    Enforce the following logic:
+    In a separate file, Enforce the Check Credit business logic:

     1. Customer.Balance <= CreditLimit